section

 Part of that direction is personal.
 After being fired from a Site Stabilization Team in 2022 and then losing insurance, income, and housing, I have less patience for an engineering culture that talks about care while neglecting the actual machinery people depend on.
 I want tools, documentation, pricing surfaces, public notes, experiments, publishing systems, and eventually hospitality structures that carry meaning forward with more discipline and more humanity.
 I also want the surrounding surfaces to feel more like art without giving up their usefulness.
 Or said more directly: I want the systems to work, and I want them to feel like somebody cared while making them.
 Function, feeling, follow-through.
 Not just output.
 Not just polish.

 The website is part of that discipline.
 So is the workbench.
-So are the services.
-So is the blog.
-So are recipes and food studies.
-So are the SVG studies and live-session asset boards.
-So is the wonder about how a clay figure's speech bubble might behave like a material, how CSS Houdini could eventually carry some of that story, and how routes like RPG Wednesday can become places where culture starts to hold instead of evaporating after one good night.
-The same underlying question keeps showing up: after enough attention, what tangible structures can I make, and how can those structures help other people live, learn, think, make, or gather better?
-That is the throughline, even when the surfaces look unrelated at first.
-Different objects, same pressure.
-Different routes, same question.
+So are the services, the blog, the recipes, the SVG studies, and the live-session asset boards.
+So is the wonder about how vegetables take on dimension before dinner, how soil and fiber and clay each ask for a different kind of patience, how a clay figure's speech bubble might behave like a material, and how routes like RPG Wednesday can become places where culture starts to hold instead of evaporating after one good night.
+I keep circling the same problem: after enough attention, what can I make that stays useful?
+Some days the answer is software.
+Some days it is a meal, a tiny diagram, a clownishly serious prop, a card somebody can actually use.

 That is also where genre routing comes in for me.
 I do not mean it as a marketing label.
 I mean it as an emerging frontend and publishing problem: how a thought changes when it becomes a page, a short video, a card, a diagram, a game object, a sign, or a route in a design system, and how to route it on purpose instead of by accident.
 That is the part I think frontend people are going to care about more and more.
 It is about transformation costs, not just aesthetics.
 How much survives the crossing?
 Cheers.
 Back to the route.